conradferns/ThreatDetection/README.md

 # Threat Hunting and Detection

-I have tried to curate all my queries and hunting ideas here.
-Hope this can help someone someday!
+Curated queries useful for threat hunting and detection.